OswaldHe/cs259-hexagon-llama-cpp/README.md

 D="HTP0,HTP1"  two or more Hexagon sessions (models up to 13B)
 ```

-To run the scripts navigate to this directory for access to the wrapper scritpts
+To run the scripts navigate to this directory for access to the wrapper scripts
 ```bash
 cd docs\backend\hexagon
 ```